 A hammer imbued with the raw power of thunder and lightning.
-An unbreakable cudgel that can pin the seas and an arrow that is as powerful as a nuclear missile.
+An unbreakable cudgel that can pin the seas and an arrow that is as deadly as a nuclear missile.

 These are but three of the many incredible weapons that have appeared in world mythology.

-Where any truly exist, or not, all have captured the imaginations of humans for centuries.
+Whether any truly exist, or not, all have captured the imaginations of humans for centuries too.
 In some cases, these powerful mythological weapons are even academically recognized as important cultural icons.

-In other words, they don’t simply represent power or blessing.
+In other words, these godly armaments don’t simply represent power or blessings.
 They are also symbols of authority, wisdom, and divine salvation.

 1. The Trident of Poseidon

-Even if you’re unfamiliar with the Greek myths involved, you would surely still associate the trident with the sea.
+Even if you’re unfamiliar with Greek mythology, you would surely still associate the trident with the sea.

-The representative weapon of Poseidon, the Greek God of the Seas, the trident was forged by cyclops and capable of controlling or creating all forms of water.
+The representative weapon of Poseidon, the Greek God of the Seas, the trident was forged by cyclopes and described as able to control and create all forms of water.
 Within Greek myths, Poseidon also used the trident to create a horse and to root the sacred island of Delos to the seabed.

-With Poseidon also a god of earthquakes, it naturally assumed the trident is capable of shaking the earth too.
+With Poseidon also a god of earthquakes, it’s safe to assume the trident is capable of shaking the earth too.

-Jump forth to modern times, Poseidon’s Trident has appeared in several movies and novels, always as a weapon/artifact of ocean-associated powers.
+Jump forth to modern times, Poseidon’s Trident has appeared in several movies and novels, always as a weapon/artifact of oceanic powers.
 In Disney’s The Little Mermaid, it could even fire energy projectiles.

-In turn, the symbol of the trident is now heavily associated with maritime matters.
+Within the modern business world, the symbol of the trident is now heavily associated with maritime commerce.
 Of note, researchers believe that Poseidon’s trident was based on ancient Greek fishing spears.
-Historical scholars have also theorized that the three prongs represent three types of water bodies, or the three properties of water.
+Historical scholars have also theorized that the three prongs represented the three types of water bodies.
+Or the three properties of water.

 2. Zeus’ Lightning Bolt

-Also often referred to as Zeus’ Thunderbolt, the signature weapon of the King of the Greek Gods was forged by cyclopes and given to him to aid in the overthrowing of the Titans.
+Also called Zeus’ Thunderbolt, the signature weapon of the King of the Greek Gods was forged by cyclopes and given to him to aid in the overthrowing of the Titans.

-A symbol of Zeus’ domain of the sky, the powerful mythological weapon was subsequently also used to defeat other enemies of the Greek gods.
+A symbol of Zeus’ domain of the sky, this powerful Greek mythological weapon was subsequently also used to defeat other enemies of the Olympians.
 The most notorious of which is the giant Typhon.

-Hesiod's Theogony detailed this epic battle, which offers a clear picture of the power of the bolt.
-The serpentine Typhon was described as immense, with wings, and with a hundred heads of fire-breathing snakes on its shoulders.
-Despite such fearsome features, Typhon still readily fell when struck by Zeus’ lightning bolt.
+Hesiod's Theogony described this epic battle, the details of which offered a clear picture of the power of the bolt.
+The serpentine Typhon was described as immense, with wings, and with a hundred fire-breathing snakeheads on its shoulders.
+Despite such fearsome features, Typhon readily fell when struck by Zeus’ lightning bolt.
 In fact, it was implied that the monster stood absolutely no chance against the weapon.

-Of note, a lightning or thunderbolt as a powerful heavenly weapon appears in many other mythologies too, most notably as Indra’s Vajra in Vedic beliefs.
-This phenomenon offers a hint of the cross-cultural influences that happened during ancient times.
+Interestingly, a lightning or thunderbolt as a powerful heavenly weapon appears in many other mythologies too, most notably Indra’s Vajra in Vedic beliefs.
+This phenomenon offers a hint of the cross-cultural influences that might have happened during ancient times.

 3. Ruyi Jingu Bang